 Freelancers benefit from the security of coverage for dental care, as they never know when there may be a lull in clients or unexpected business expense that makes it hard to cover preventative care or costly dental emergencies.

-A Gallup poll reported that only one-third of baby boomers in the U.S. are still working.
-Plus, two-thirds of the baby boomer generation are leaving employer-sponsored insurance plans as they enter retirement.
+Pew Research Center reported that one-third of baby boomers between the ages of 65 to 72 were working or looking for work in the U.S. Plus, two-thirds of the baby boomer generation are leaving employer-sponsored insurance plans as they enter retirement.4

 Baby boomers need coverage that can supplement their Medicare and provide a safety net as social security benefits dwindle.
 Dental insurance helps lessen the cost of procedures like bridges, crowns, flippers and dentures.